 Manuka honey is a unique honey derived from New Zealand or Australian plants, primarily because of its health advantages.
 Although research will continue to improve, experts say manuka honey could help treat acne.

-Basil may be better known as a cooking ingredient, but this simple herb has potent power in treating acne.
+Basil may be better known as a cooking ingredient, but this simple herb has potent power as an herbal acne treatment.
 Some varieties - sweet basil in particular - have proven beneficial in ridding the skin of bacteria.